Since Google is the number one search engine today, its shopping campaigns always bring the best results.

 It’s best to maintain your product category structure as per Google as most other marketplaces also follow the same category hierarchy.

-You can take help from Google’s taxonomy list to optimize the categories on your website.
+You can get help from Google’s taxonomy list to optimize the categories on your website.

-However, just maintaining the categories is not the only optimization.
+However, just maintaining the categories is not the only product feed optimization.
 You have to ensure you are assigning your product to the most relevant possible product category.

 For example, if are selling a Baby Bathtub, then do not just assign it under the category ‘Baby & Toddler’ or the ‘Baby & Toddler > Baby Bathing’.
 It should rather go under the further child category ‘Baby & Toddler > Baby Bathing > Baby Bathtubs & Bath Seats.’